Chola Navy

-The Cholas did not have a standing navy in the modern sense.
+The Chola Navy was composed of ships used for transporting the land army overseas.The Cholas did not have a standing navy in the modern sense.
 The maritime force of Cholas was formed by using ships used for trade, as they did not have a dedicated ship for naval combat.
-The ships were used for transporting the land army overseas.

 The Cholas were at the height of their power from the latter half of the 9th century CE through the early 13th century CE.
 Between 1010 and 1153 CE, Rajaraja's successors continued the expansion, making the Chola Empire a military, economic and cultural power in South and South-East Asia.
 During this period, the Chola Navy helped expand the empire with Naval expeditions to the Pala of Pataliputra, along the Ganges and the Chola invasion of Srivijaya (present-day Indonesia) in 1025 CE, as well as repeated embassies to China.
 The Chola Navy declined in the 13th century when the Cholas fought land battles with the Chalukyas of Andhra-Kannada area in South India, and with the rise of the Pandyan dynasty.